Crypto-toolbox/bitex/CONTRIBUTING.rst

     welcome to submit a feature request on the GitHub issue tracker.
     When you do, be sure to include the following details:

-    - What is the current state (e.g. how do things work at the moment from your perspective)
+    - What is the current state (e.g. how do understand things work at the moment)
     - What is the desired state (e.g. your feature description)
     - One or more User Stories which can be used to make sure the feature was implemented as you intended.